Incense offering in rabbinic literature: The cinnamon of classical antiquity

 Modern scholars are, therefore, disputed as to what this incense might have been, although most would agree that it was not out regular cinnamon (see: infra) even though, in Hebrew, its name is given as "qinnamon."
 Scholars have at their disposal these early medieval sources on which to rely in their dispute, such as Rabbi Saadia Gaon and Maimonides, amongst others.
 Researcher Zohar Amar seems to rely upon the 14th century Yemenite Jewish scholar, Rabbi Nathanel b.
 Yeshaiah, who says: "Qinnamon is the wood that comes from the isles of India, which people use in incense, and whose fragrance is good.
 It is a wood which the merchants bring from the land of Java (i.e. Indonesia) and is called 'Java wood' (Arabic = oud Jawi)."
 Java wood is none other than Aloeswood (Aquilaria agallocha; var.
 Aquilaria malaccensis), or what is also called Agarwood.
 Likewise, we find that Maimonides writes in his Code of Jewish Law that the "qinnamon" is the wood that comes from the isles of India whose fragrance is good, and which men use in incense."
 He later gives the specific Arabic name for this one spice, calling it العود = "al-oud", meaning, agarwood (Aquilaria agallocha; var.
 Aquilaria malaccensis).
 So, too, in the 15th century Hebrew-Arabic lexicon, "Al-Jāma'," believed to have been compiled by Rabbi David b.
 Yesha' al-Hamdi, he calls the "qinnamon" by the Arabic name "al-oud," meaning, Agarwood (Aquilaria agallocha), while the "qelufah" he calls "qishr slaykha" = our regular cinnamon.
 Although there are many names given for agarwood in Sanskrit, one of the names given for this aromatic wood resin is लघुनामन् = laghunAman, a word which still carries the phonetic sound of "qinnamon."

 Saffron

 Eight species of saffron are known to grow in Israel, some of which are protected by law.
 The dried stigmas (consisting of the compounds picrocrocin, crocin and safranal), used commercially to produce one of the most expensive food spices in the world, was formerly used as one of the ingredients in the Holy Incense because of its aroma.
 If mixed with the styles, the spice is called "female saffron," and is of less value.
 The Tibetans perfected the use of Saffron incense, which they call "nagkeshar."

+In most countries, only a short window of opportunity is available for picking the flowers, some as little as 15 days, and which must then be picked in the early hours of the morning before the petals open for its savors to be more efficacious.